mobxjs/mobx/README.md

 Batch postpones the updates of computed properties until the (synchronous) `workerFunction` has completed.
 This is useful if you want to apply a bunch of different updates throughout your model before needing the updated computed values, for example while refreshing a data from the database.
+In practice, you wil probably never need `.batch`, since observables usually update wickedly fast.

 ```javascript
 var amount = mobservable(3);